Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 async resetToSnapshot(snapshot) {

-This extension model allows for powerful customizations while maintaining the core API.
+This model allows powerful customizations while preserving the core API.

 Further Resources